Skip to content

 On April 18th, our Sheriff’s office answered roughly a thousand nonviolent, de-escalation-trained demonstrators with tear gas, pepper spray, and less-lethal rounds, much of it fired from behind fences and barriers.
 The first thing I saw when I arrived was an elderly woman on her hands and knees, unable to stand, after being gassed.
 I watched a person get knocked unconscious by a police ATV.
 I was tear gassed myself, more than once, while never raising a hand to anyone.

 Here is the fact that should end the argument: there is no evidence a single officer was harmed that day.
 Not a scratch.
 Some deputies fired chemical weapons into the crowd from cover while other deputies walked through that same crowd completely at ease.
 You cannot call a crowd violent and then send your own people strolling through it unprotected.
 Both things cannot be true.
+And days later, the Sheriff went on camera citing “preliminary reports” that demonstrators had jumped his deputies and tried to take their weapons, claims the public footage does not support and his office has never substantiated or corrected.

 A department that opens with chemical weapons against people who pose no threat is not keeping anyone safe.
 It is creating the very danger it claims to be managing, for the public and for its own deputies.